casellas-maknikar/hashium/README.md

 # hashium
-A dynamic router for Carrd websites.
+A powerful, dynamic web framework for Carrd.

 If you need to hide headers/footers, refer to this script configuration: